loris-verga/TheDualityOfSimilarity/_includes/conclusion.md

   <p>
     At the same time, our results highlight that Reddit is not a neatly partitioned landscape.
-Subreddits overlap heavily, category boundaries are blurry, and attempts to place communities into rigid thematic boxes are not often successful.
+Subreddits overlap heavily, category boundaries are blurry, and attempts to place communities into rigid thematic boxes are not always successful.
 Similarity on Reddit is continuous rather than categorical, shaped by shared users and overlapping interests rather than clean divisions.
   </p>